-'Our future family, gone': Parents grieve lost embryos
+'Our future family ... gone': Parents grieve lost embryos

 In Cleveland, affected families are starting to turn toward legal action after speaking to their doctors at University Hospitals Fertility Center.

-"I've talked to 20 different patients directly and all have been told their embryos are not viable," said Tom Merriman, a partner at Landskroner Grieco Merriman, LLC, who is fielding calls from upset families.
+"I've talked to 20 different patients directly, and all have been told their embryos are not viable," said Tom Merriman, a partner at Landskroner Grieco Merriman LLC who is fielding calls from upset families.
 "I had another 15 emails Monday morning, and phone has been ringing all day."

-University Hospitals' Mike Ferrari says the hospital will not comment on litigation and refers media questions about the current state of embryos to the hospital's March 8 statement, which says: "At this time, we don't yet know the viability of these eggs and embryos."
+University Hospitals' Mike Ferrari says the hospital will not comment on litigation and refers questions about the current state of embryos to the hospital's March 8 statement, which says, "At this time, we don't yet know the viability of these eggs and embryos."

 "We think this is a lot more catastrophic than what has been reported by the hospital," said Mark DiCello of the Cleveland law firm DiCello Levitt & Casey.
 "The families we've spoken with who have had meetings with the hospital have not left with any sense of hope; instead there is a sense of utter devastation.
 We're afraid it's a total loss."

-DiCello, who is representing the Ashes, filed a class action lawsuit against the hospital on Sunday.
-Merriman, who is representing the Plants, says he will also soon file a lawsuit and expects to see more from other attorneys in Cleveland.
+DiCello, who is representing the Ashes, filed a class-action lawsuit against the hospital on Sunday.
+Merriman, who is representing the Plantses, says he will also soon file a lawsuit and expects to see more from other attorneys in Cleveland.

-"You can seek class action status, but that's something that's ruled upon by the court," Merriman said.
+"You can seek class-action status, but that's something that's ruled upon by the court," Merriman said.
 "Class action or not, all of these cases are going to end up in front of one judge."

-Both the Ashes and Plants are hoping they can use their lawsuits to speak up and advocate for change.
+Both the Ashes and the Plantses are hoping they can use their lawsuits to speak up and advocate for change.

-"Those families are not alone," said Kate Plants, breaking into tears.
+"Those families are not alone," Kate Plants said, breaking into tears.
 "When I think about my own grief, I feel like I'm carrying them with me.
 It's easy for me to be strong myself, but when I think about all the other women and families and all the sacrifices they made.
 Their options were taken from them forever."